sanket622/zoom-clone/README.md

 ## Hosting

 The app is hosted on Render.
-You can access the live version here:  [https://zoom-clone-kg9r.onrender.com/]
+You can access the live version here:  [https://zoom-clone-kg9r.onrender.com/] For quick DEMO , click the hosted link , copy the link and paste in other TAB, You will be connecting with yourself.

 ### NOTE ====>  AS I AM USING FREE INSTANCE FOR DEPLOYMENT RENDER.COM TAKES ALMOST 50 SEC TO RENDER THE APP DUE TO INACTIVITY, SO BE PATIENT WHILE BROWSING THE LINK .